elifesciences/tech-team/adr/0001-pull-request-workflow.md

 ## Context

-Software is build incrementally as an accumulation of changes.
+Software is built incrementally as an accumulation of changes.

 Pull requests allow: